avk/avk.github.io/_case_studies/secure-reader-threading.md

   <h4>Downsides</h4>
   <ul>
-    <li>Each quoted message shrinks the width available to display the message body (and earlier messages), like Russian nesting dolls.</li>
+    <li>Each quoted message shrinks the width available to display the message body, like Russian nesting dolls.</li>
     <li>Readability suffers for longer conversations.</li>
     <li>Because <abbr title="Secure Reader">SR</abbr> has to work on mobile web at a minimum resolution of 375x667, there may be no readable mobile layout for longer conversations.
 Landscape orientation could help here, but if the quotes continue, that will eventually find a limit as well.</li>
   </ul>